 SATISFACTORY ACADEMIC PROGRESS REQUIREMENTS FOR FINANCIAL AID

-Financial aid satisfactory academic progress is defined by successful completion of courses (credit hours), cumulative grade point average and maximum time limits to complete the student's course of study.
+Financial aid satisfactory academic progress is defined by successful completion of courses (credit hours), cumulative GPA and maximum time limits to complete the student's course of study.
 Students must meet all requirements listed in the chart below.